 Your medical provider may recommend Magnetic Resonance Cholangiopancreatography to be appropriate in order to:

-• diagnose unexplained abdominal pain
+- diagnose unexplained abdominal pain

-• assess diseases of the liver, gallbladder, bile ducts, pancreas and pancreatic duct
+- assess diseases of the liver, gallbladder, bile ducts, pancreas and pancreatic duct

-• determine the cause of pancreatitis.
+- determine the cause of pancreatitis.

 What Will I Experience?

-A patient may also ask their medical provider to prescribe a mild sedative to take before the exam.
-If a mild sedative is taken, the patient will need to have someone drive them to our center and take them home once the exam is done.
+MRI exams are painless, however, some patients find it challenging to remain still during the study.
+Others may feel closed-in or become anxious while in a conventional "closed" MRI scanner.
+IN these cases, the patient may ask their medical provider to prescribe a mild sedative before the exam.
+If a sedative is taken, the patient will need someone to drive them home following the exam.

 It is normal for the area of your body being imaged to feel slightly warm.
-It is important that you remain perfectly still while the images are being recorded, which is typically only a few seconds to a few minutes at a time.
+It is important that you remain perfectly still few (seconds to a few minutes) while the images are being recorded.
 You will know when images are being recorded because you will hear tapping or thumping sounds when the coils that generate the radiofrequency pulses are activated.
-You will be able to relax between imaging sequences, but will be asked to maintain your position as much as possible.
+You will be able to relax between imaging sequences, but will be asked to maintain your position.

-You will usually be alone in the exam room during the MRI procedure.
-However, the technologist will be able to see, hear and speak with you at all times using a two-way intercom.
+You will usually be alone in the exam room.
+However, the technologist will be able to see, hear and speak with you at all times.

 You will be offered earplugs or a headset to reduce the noise of the MRI, which produces loud thumping and humming noises during imaging.
 MRI scanners are air-conditioned and well-lit.
 Some of our scanners have music you can listen to during the test.